stutiraut/website/README.md

  I created this website using sublime and has pushed all my changes into my personal github repository.

- Below is the link to my github repository https://github.com/stutiraut/website
+ Here is the link to my github repository https://github.com/stutiraut/website

  <strong>Thank you</strong>